Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 Many businesses claim to be “data-driven” but don’t track:

-- Repeat purchase rates
+- Repeat purchase rate

 - Churn reasons

-- Acquisition cost by channel
+- Cost per acquisition by channel

 Track: